MicrosoftDocs/cpp-docs/docs/standard-library/time-zone-class.md

 ---
 # `time_zone` class

 A `time_zone` represents the time zone for a specific geographic area.
+It has the full history of time zone rules for each area.

 ## Syntax